INSM-TUM/SimuBridge--Main/README.md

 ## :information_source: About
 This repository serves as a supplementary branch to the main [SimuBridge](https://github.com/INSM-TUM/SimuBridge) project.
 It contains the source code for the web application that is the heartpice of the project.
 Please refer to the [root repository](https://github.com/INSM-TUM/SimuBridge) for overall project documentation.

-This project focusses on **sustainability related information on SimuBridge**.
+This project focuses on **sustainability related information on SimuBridge**.
 The extensions made allows users to assign abstract environmental cost drivers to specific activities, and further refine these into concrete cost drivers for accurate impact assessment.
 The platform facilitates a deeper understanding of the environmental implications of different operational choices, providing valuable insights for sustainable decision-making.

 ## 📦️ Components
 The web application is split into multiple pages, each with dedicated purpose.